orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 in `zed-open3d-pointcloud` you'll find `point_cloud_utils.py` which provides a `PointCloudProcessor` class.
 The most important parts it handles:
 - holds Open3D PointCloud structures for the raw and (to be) cropped point cloud
-- keeps track of a transformation matrix (ass well as individual translation and Euler rotation): this can be useful when working with multiple cameras/point clouds that need to be merged into a single global coordinate space
+- keeps track of a transformation matrix (as well as individual translation and Euler rotation): this can be useful when working with multiple cameras/point clouds that need to be merged into a single global coordinate space
 - wraps the `cluster_dbscan` exposing both clusters and their axis aligned bounding boxes

 Additionally, `point_cloud_zed.py` provides `ZEDPointCloudProcessor` (which extends the above with ZED specifics and more)